 A: Some financial historians trace the origins of spread betting back to the United States and the unregulated 'bucket shops' in the early part of the twentieth century.
 However, it is now widely accepted that it wasn't until 1974, when entrepreneur Stuart Wheeler came up with the idea to give investors the opportunity to speculate on movements in the price of gold - whether up or down - that spread betting as we know it today was born.

-A: Financial Spread Betting has been around just over 40 years and it has steadily increased in popularity over the last 10 years.
-Industry derivatives research shows that the average investor is now much more sophisticated and knowledgeable about financial matters than they were 10 years back.
+Recent industry derivatives research and studies show that the average investor is now much more sophisticated and knowledgeable about financial matters than they were 10 years back.
 During this time there has been a growing awareness of the advantages that spread betting has to offer over traditional trading on the financial markets.
 A decade ago you would have needed a minimum of £5000 to open an account, however today spread betting is a much more mainstream product and there are fewer restrictions; presently anyone can open an account (you can open one with just £100 if you wanted to!).